dev-r4hul/pdfzip/README.md

 ### Troubleshooting

 If you encounter any issues, ensure that Ghostscript is installed correctly and available in your system's PATH.
-If you need further assistance, please refer to the [Ghostscript documentation](https://www.ghostscript.com/doc/current/Use.htm).
+If you need further assistance, please refer to the [Ghostscript documentation]((https://ghostscript.readthedocs.io/en/latest/current/Use.htm)).

----

-This updated README should help users understand how to use `pdfzip` effectively and provide clarity on the available options and features.
-If there's anything else you'd like to add or modify, let me know!